 Adopting children with special needs can be an exceptionally rewarding experience.
 Not only does it give you the opportunity to give a child a "forever family," but you'll feel good about the additional resources and care you can provide them.

 Special needs can be defined to include a variety of circumstances, particularly mental, physical, and emotional conditions.
 Children with fetal alcohol syndrome, for example, have a developmental disorder that their adoptive parents need to be prepared to accommodate.
-Autism is also a fairly common condition that adoptive parents can help their adopted child with through professional care and at-home support.
-In addition to the conditions above, however, some states also consider a child’s age, ethnic background, and sibling group status to all be factors in determining special needs
+Autism is also a fairly common condition that adoptive parents can help their adopted child manage through professional care and at-home support.
+In addition to the conditions above, however, some states also consider a child's age, ethnic background, and sibling group status to all be factors in determining special needs

 If your child has a disability or a medical condition, you should strive to make their transition as seamless as possible by going above and beyond to prepare your home for his or her arrival.
 If a disability they have requires certain accessibility features, it's wise to incorporate them before you bring your child home.
 Likewise, children who need special medications or at-home care can benefit from new parents who already have an understanding of their normal routine.
 Knowing your child's medical routine is also crucial when you adopt a special needs child.